fedenunez/creative-theme-jekyll/index.md

 </table>
 <a id="Basic"/>

+**BeoLiving Intelligence PRO** transforms into the custom installer dream controller.
+With its Real-Time Configuration platform, it provides the simplest yet most powefull way to integrate, control and automate an entire home.
+Even if you don't own any **Bang & Olufsen** products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted **BeoLiving App**.

 ## Start now!

-Out of the box, _BeoLiving Intelligence_ does not need an installer, a few simple non technical steps and it is ready to shine.
+Out of the box, **BeoLiving Intelligence** does not need an installer, a few simple non technical steps and it is ready to shine.

-Follow the _Quick setup_ to get your _BeoLiving Intelligence_ up and running.
-Go to the _User guide_ for better understanding of all the posibilities of _BeoLiving Intelligence_.
+Follow the _Quick setup_ to get your **BeoLiving Intelligence** up and running.
+Go to the _User guide_ for better understanding of all the posibilities of **BeoLiving Intelligence**.
 The _Link to third parties_ guide lists all the steps to enable some of the third party services like
 _Alexa_ and _IFTTT_.

 <div class="row justify-content-md-center">